| |

 Alexanderson is an EAM composer and experimental

 guitarist.
-He studied Electro-Acoustic Music Composition
+He studied Electro-Acoustic Music

-under the guidance of Lars-Gunnar Bodin, Rolf Enström
+Composition under the guidance of Lars-Gunnar

-with Electronic Music Studio in Stockholm between 1980
+Academy of Music in Stockholm between 1980 -1983

--1983 and in addition received private tutorials in
+and in addition received private tutorials in

-instrumental composition with composers Lars Sandberg
+instrumental composition with composers Lars

-and Mikros Maros.
+Sandberg and Mikros Maros.

 His electro-acoustic music compositions